Next-Gen App & Browser Testing Cloud

 Schemathesis is one of the leading open-source AI testing tools for GraphQL and REST APIs.
 It leverages blueprints in the form of API specs to generate test cases while it tests for general properties like responses that stick to the API spec.

 That’s how a test suite is able to broaden the capabilities of a testing suite to detect vulnerabilities and other issues.
-Companies such as Netflix (Dispatch), WordPress (OpenVerse), Spotify (Backstage), and Qdrant use it for their open-source projects.
+According to its GitHub repository, projects such as WordPress (Openverse), Spotify (Backstage), and Red Hat use it to test their open-source APIs.

 Key features:

-Created by OpenAI, DeepAPI is an open-source AI testing tool with two versions, Theano and PyTorch.
+DeepAPI (Deep API Learning) is an open-source research project with two implementations, Theano and PyTorch.
 The former contains code to run tests, whereas the latter is a repository with added features.
 Developers can use it to improve API reliability, performance, and security with anomaly detection, indicating problems such as security loopholes, unprecedented behavior, and incorrect responses.

 Key features: